sparshsah/foggy-demo/demo/ml/musings.md

 ### An invalid consideration: How best to lie to yourself

+I _don't_ think it makes sense, though, to purposely "slow down" your model architecture or retraining strategy in service of a downstream business desire.
+I think you should default to being truth-seeking and honest in the model, and handle your business desire downstream in the optimization step.
-more honest and then explicitly control for your desire. forces you to be thoughtful about formalizing and implementing your system.
+This forces you to be thoughtful and precise about formalizing and implementing your goals.

 eg dont use a slow rm to avoid wasting tcost on vol tgt, tell ur model that your clients care more about absolute returns than on-tgt rlzd vol, so sharpe optimal wts is more impr than give it a budget to spend chasing vol (or establish tolerance around tgt).
 The most elegant and robust design is probably something like a quartic penalty on exante vol.